 In his postscript to The name of rose Umberto Eco argues that every story tells a story that has already been told by somebody else..
 Artists often take on other works of art to start their new work.
 We “soak” the stories of places and people and create ours, which however await the right time to inspire other creative mind.

 We are “walking avatars” of stories and experiences.
-The figurative paper painted cut-outs, created through the past few years gradually have been piling up.They represent people with different stories, background, status of mind and soil, keeping on walking and trying to survive through their colourful journeys.
+The figurative paper painted cut-outs, created through the past ten years gradually have been piling up.They represent people with different stories, background, status of mind, keeping on walking and trying to survive through their complex journeys through life.

 Collages, cut- outs and other works on paper: Fragile Balances